 For the most serious breaches the penalty is doubled to €20,000,000 or four per cent of total worldwide revenues.

 Our GDPR solicitors

 Our expert lawyers work with businesses to put the best data protection systems in place to comply with the GDPR regulations.
-Our team drafts detailed compliance policies setting out a business’ attitude to GDPR and the steps that need to be taken to properly collect, store and safeguard relevant data.
+Our team drafts detailed compliance policies setting out a business’ attitude to the GDPR and the steps that need to be taken to properly collect, store and safeguard relevant data.